ShehabAhmed-Gui/ShehabAhmed-Gui/README.md

-Hey there, I'm Shehab, I'm a junior C++ software engineer with 1.5 years of work experience.

-I have a passion in designing and developing modern desktop applications.
+Hi, I'm Shehab 👋
+I'm an expert desktop developer with more than 3 years of experience building commercial desktop applications used by thousands of real users.

+I also care about fitness and I go to the gym regurlarly.

-I'm currently improving my problem-solving skills.
+I'm currently improving my programming skills while looking for a job.

+Feel free to contact me for anything.

 ## Skills:
 * C++